-Lecturers: Stephan Mantel, Niels Batjes, Johan Leenaars, Zhanguo Bai, Eloi Ribeiro, Seppe Deckers, Rachel Creamer, David Rossiter.
+Lecturers: Stephan Mantel, Niels H. Batjes, Johan Leenaars, Zhanguo Bai, Eloi Ribeiro, Seppe Deckers, Rachel Creamer, and David Rossiter.

-The aim of this course is to introduce methods and software for the management, analysis and mapping of soil properties within the R environment for statistical computing.
-The course alternates between lectures and computer practicals and covers a variety of subjects, such as geostatistics, linear regression and machine learning for soil mapping, quantification of uncertainty and soil map validation.
+The aim of this course is to introduce methods and software for the management, analysis and mapping of soil type and soil properties within the R environment for statistical computing.
+The course alternates between lectures and computer exercises and covers a variety of subjects, such as geostatistics, machine learning for soil mapping, quantification of uncertainty, sampling for mapping and soil map validation.

-Lecturers: Gerard Heuvelink, Bas Kempen, Madlene Nussbaum, Eloi Ribeiro, Titia Mulder, David Rossiter.
+Lecturers: Gerard Heuvelink, Bas Kempen, Laura Poggio, Eloi Ribeiro, Titia Mulder, and David Rossiter.

-The Spring School will be held at the Wageningen Campus, the Netherlands, from 28 May - 1 June 2018.
-We offer participants the optional “Introduction to R” tutorial and "Introduction to soils and their properties" lecture on Friday 25 May 2018, if sufficient requests have been received.
+The Spring School will be held at the Wageningen Campus, the Netherlands, from 20 to 24 May 2019.
+We offer participants the optional “Introduction to R” tutorial and "Introduction to soils and their properties" lecture on Friday 17 May 2019, if sufficient requests have been received.

 Note: it might take substantial time to obtain a visa for the Netherlands (a Schengen visa).
 If you require a visa, we strongly advise to apply for one as soon as you have received confirmation of your participation.